MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

 > [!NOTE]
 > - Only compatible SIP devices can be onboarded to SIP Gateway.
 > - Cisco IP phones must be flashed to multiplatform firmware before they can be onboarded.
-To learn how, see [Cisco firmware conversion guide](https://www.cisco.com/c/products/collateral/collaboration-endpoints/unified-ip-phone-7800-series/guide-c07-742786.html)|
+To learn how, see [Cisco firmware conversion guide](https://www.cisco.com/c/en/us/products/collateral/collaboration-endpoints/unified-ip-phone-7800-series/guide-c07-742786.html).
-> - Some Yealink models also require a license to migrate from Skype for Business firmware to SIP.
+> - For Yealink phones, use option 66.
+> - For Cisco, Poly, and AudioCode phones, use option 160.
+> - For Cisco devices, append **/$PSN.xml** to the provisioning server URL.

 ## Configure conditional access